Skip to Content

 1. Fill your empty bottle about ⅓ of the way full with vinegar.
 Set aside.

 4. Carefully place the balloon over the bottle opening without dropping the baking soda in the bottle.
-(This may require a second person to help pinch the balloon shut for you.)Blow up a balloon with vinegar and baking soda.
-This easy balloon science experiment will have kids wanting to do it again.
-Perfect for an easy science fair project.
+(This may require a second person to help pinch the balloon shut for you.)pink balloon attached to a water bottle

 6. Watch the balloon blow up from the chemical reaction.
 It will grow...and grow...and grow!